hamelsmu/notes/docs/programming-languages/pl.md

 ## Ruby (Part C)

-I didn't spend too much time on this as these are concepts I was mostly familiar with.
+I didn't spend too much time some concepts I was mostly familiar with this.

 - Ruby is OOP, dynamically typed.
 - Ruby is pure OOP, even top level functions and variables are part of the built-in `Object` class.